nordeck/matrix-neoboard-standalone/README.md

 ## Configuration

+NeoBoard standalone is built using the [NeoBoard React SDK](https://github.com/nordeck/matrix-neoboard/tree/main/packages/react-sdk).
+Therefore, all of NeoBoard's configuration options apply also when using it in standalone: see [the configuration section of the NeoBoard README](https://github.com/nordeck/matrix-neoboard?tab=readme-ov-file#configuration).

-NeoBoard standalone supports some configuration options.
+On top, NeoBoard standalone offer some addition configuration options.
-They can either be set via an environment variable or the dot-env-file.
+They can either be set via an environment variable or the `.env`-file.

 | Name                    | Description                                                                                                                                                                                    | Example                        |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------ |